hnipps/refresharr/README.md

 ## Broken Symlink Detection

-RefreshArr can automatically detect broken symlinks in your Radarr root directories and add missing movies to your collection.
-This feature is particularly useful if you maintain symlink libraries that might become broken due to storage issues or file moves.
+RefreshArr can automatically detect broken symlinks in your Radarr and Sonarr root directories and optionally add missing movies/series to your collection.
+Broken symlink detection always runs and reports findings, while adding media to your collection is controlled by the `ADD_MISSING_MOVIES` setting.

 ### How It Works